Introducing the Norn Protocol

 Threads

-Every user maintains their own personal state chain called a Thread.
-Your Thread is your complete history of state transitions, stored locally on your device.
-No validator or third party can freeze, censor, or modify your state without your cryptographic consent.
+Every user has a personal state chain called a Thread.
+Your Thread is your complete history of state transitions, cryptographically owned through your Ed25519 key.
+State is replicated across the network for availability, but no validator or third party can modify your state without your cryptographic consent.
 Your private key is the sole authority over your Thread.

 Knots